DFE-Digital/publish-teacher-training/README.md

 ### Native

 0. If you haven't already, follow this [tutorial](https://gorails.com/setup) to setup your Rails environment, make sure to install PostgreSQL 9.6 as the database
-1. Run `bundle install` to install the gem dependencies
+1. Run `bundle install` to install the gem dependencies.
-2. Run `bundle exec rails db:setup` to create a development and testing database
+2. Run `bundle exec rails db:setup` to create a development and testing database.
 3. Run `bundle exec rails server` to launch the app on http://localhost:3001.

 ### Docker